Is Anybody Home at Ben Carson’s HUD?

 “By the time I left, almost 90 percent of our budget was to help people stay in their homes,” Shaun Donovan told me.
 “So when you have a 15 percent cut to that budget, by definition you’re going to be throwing people out of their homes.
 You’re literally taking vouchers away from families, you’re literally shutting down public housing, because it can’t be maintained anymore.”

-The Trump cuts would mean that several programs would be eliminated entirely, including the home program, which offers seed money for affordable-housing initiatives, and the $3 billion Community Development Block Grant program that Carla Hills, Ford’s HUD secretary, had praised to Carson at the dinner.
+The Trump cuts would mean that several programs would be eliminated entirely, including the HOME program, which offers seed money for affordable-housing initiatives, and the $3 billion Community Development Block Grant program that Carla Hills, Ford’s HUD secretary, had praised to Carson at the dinner.
 In New York, CDBG helped pay for, among many things, housing-code enforcement, the 311 system, and homeless shelters for veterans.
 But the grants were also relied on in struggling small towns, where they paid for sidewalks, sewer upgrades, and community centers.
 In Glouster, Ohio, a tiny coal town that went for Trump by a single vote after going for Obama two to one in 2012, officials were counting on the grants to replace a bridge so weak that the school bus couldn’t cross it, forcing kids from one part of town to cluster along a busy road for pickup.
 “Without those funds, it would just cripple this area,” said Nathan Simons, who administers the grants for the surrounding region.
 HUD, for all its shrinking stature and insecurity complex, has over time worked its way into the fabric of ailing communities throughout the country, a role that has grown only larger as so much of Middle America has suffered decline, and as the capacity of so many state and local governments has withered amid dwindling tax bases and civic disengagement.
 On my travels through the Midwest I’ve seen how many federally subsidized housing complexes there are on the edges of small towns and cities, places very far from the Bronx or the South Side of Chicago.
 People living in these places rely on a functioning, minimally competent HUD no less than do the Section 8 voucher recipients in Jared Kushner’s low-income complexes in Baltimore.
 In an age of ever-widening income inequality, the Great Society department actually plays an even more vital role than when it was conceived.

 But if Carson was troubled by the disembowelment of his department, he showed no sign of it.
 Even before the final numbers were out, he had assured housing advocates that cuts would be made up for by money dedicated to housing in the big infrastructure bill Trump was promising — a notion that his fellow Republican Kemp, among others, found far-fetched.
 “I’m not sure he understood how that would work,” Kemp told me.
 “He was probably repeating what had been told to him.”
 Then, a day after the budget was released, Carson downplayed the importance of programs for the poor in a radio interview with Armstrong Williams, saying that poverty was largely a “state of mind.”
 This, more than anything, seemed to be a crystallization of the Carson philosophy of HUD: that privation would be solved by the power of positive thinking, that his own extraordinary rise was scalable and could be replicated millions of times over.